sts10/radiation/README.md

 _Note:_ By default, Radiation creates your blog at `~/public_html/blog.html`.
 If you have a file called blog.html in your public_html directory, Radiation will overwrite it.
 So if it's important to you, back it up somewhere safe!

-_Note 2:_ If you're upgrading from version 0.0.8 or lower of Radiation to v 0.1.0, you'll need to move your radiation posts from `~/posts` to `~/radiation_posts`.
+_Note 2:_ If you're upgrading from version 0.0.8 or lower of Radiation to v 0.1.0 or higher, you'll need to move your radiation posts from `~/posts` to `~/radiation_posts`.
 To do this, run `mv ~/posts ~/radiation_posts`.

 ### Usage

-As of Radiation v 0.1.0, running Radiation is still a little clunky.
+As of Radiation v 0.1.1, running Radiation is still a little clunky.

 From anywhere in your box you can run `cd ~/radiation; ruby bin/runner.rb`